DidierMurilloF/FielDHub/joss/paper.md

 ---
-title: '`FielDHub`: An R Shiny Package for Design of Experiments in Life Sciences'
+title: '`FielDHub`: A Shiny App for Design of Experiments in Life Sciences'
 tags:
   - R
   - Shiny